siamkhandaker616/Mechanic-Appointment-webpage/docs/PROJECT_DOCUMENTATION.md

 ### 6.7 Password Gate

-**What it does:** Destructive actions (cancel/remove appointments, fire/remove mechanics, edit appointments, unlock sensitive fields) require an admin password.
+**What it does:** Destructive or sensitive actions require an admin password.
 A modal pops up asking for the password, which is verified via AJAX.
 On success, the action executes.
 On failure, an error is shown inside the modal and the user can retry.
+The modal supports Escape to close and Enter to confirm.

-**Actions that require password:** Cancel appointment, Remove cancelled appointment, Remove all cancelled, Fire mechanic, Remove mechanic, Edit appointment, Unlock name/exp in Edit Mechanic modal.
+**Actions that require password:** Cancel appointment, Remove cancelled appointment, Remove all cancelled, Fire mechanic, Remove mechanic, Edit appointment, Unblock override, Rebook appointment, Archive Completed, Unlock name/exp in Edit Mechanic modal.

-**Actions that do NOT require password:** Restore mechanic, Unblock override, Remove vacation, Hire mechanic, Sim toggle, Schedule update, Add vacation, Override slot.
+**Actions that do NOT require password:** Restore mechanic, Remove vacation, Hire mechanic, Sim toggle, Schedule update, Add vacation.

+**How it works (implementer notes):**

+Three entry points:
+- `requirePw(actionUrl, newTab?)` — for link-style actions.
+Sets `_pendingAction` (and optionally `_pendingNewTab`) and opens the modal.
+Used by Cancel, Fire, Remove, Unblock, Rebook, Archive Completed.
+- `requirePwForField(fieldId)` — for unlocking read-only fields (name, experience).
+Sets `_pendingField` and opens the modal.
+On success, the field becomes writable.
+- `requirePwForForm(form)` — for form submissions (override slot).
+Sets `_pendingForm` and opens the modal.
+On success, a hidden `admin_pw` input is appended and the form is submitted.

-**How it works (implementer notes):** `requirePw(actionUrl)` sets `_pendingAction` and opens the modal. `confirmPw()` sends `verify_pw=1&admin_pw=X` via XHR to `admin.php` (or `index.php` for the admin link).
-Server compares against `ADMIN_PW` constant (`'meow meow'` default) and returns `{success: bool}`.
-On success, the pending URL is followed or form submitted.
+`confirmPw()` sends `verify_pw=1&admin_pw=X` via XHR to `admin.php`.
+Server compares against `ADMIN_PW` constant and returns `{success: bool}`.
+On success, the pending action is followed.
+On failure, an error is shown and the user can retry.
+The confirm button is disabled during the request and always restored via `onloadend` (handles success, network error, or abort).

+A global `keydown` listener closes the password modal on Escape and triggers confirmation on Enter.

 ### 6.8 Status Auto-Advance